kyle-jennings/benjamin/readme.txt

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

+== Customizer ==
+* The following default settings have been removed as they are not implemented in this theme ** Colors - link and background colors are not configurable ** Background - Background wallpapers are not visible in this theme ** Custom Headers are not implemented.
+Arguably a similar feature exists, but is implemented different and is also logically grouped in with the template settings sections.

 == Documentation for site identity  ==
 * The color scheme settings will change Benjamin's colors to a series of preset combinations.